krixik-ai/krixik-docs/README.md

 - ...easily and serverlessly consume your open-source OCR model of choice.
   - [Pipeline: [OCR]](https://krixik-docs.readthedocs.io/en/latest/examples/single_module_pipelines/single_ocr/)

-This is only the tip of the iceberg—many more pipelines are currently possible ([see here for more examples](https://krixik-docs.readthedocs.io/en/latest/examples/pipeline_examples_overview/))—and the Krixik module/model library will constantly be expanding.
+This is only the tip of the iceberg.
+Many more pipelines are currently possible ([see here for more examples](https://krixik-docs.readthedocs.io/en/latest/examples/pipeline_examples_overview/)), and the Krixik module/model library will constantly be expanding—perhaps even to include modules/models .

 ## Further Detail - Documentation